catseye/Chrysoberyl/article/Project Dependencies.md

 selectable by setting the environment variable `ANSI` to `YES` while running the build command (which is often `make`.)

+An older but still interesting link: [C89 at clc-wiki](http://clc-wiki.net/wiki/C89).

 ### C99

 *   specification-link: [ANSI C99 documents](http://port70.net/~nsz/c/c99/)